-Stainless steel forms come in a variety of shapes and sizes as well.
+- Stainless steel forms come in a variety of shapes and sizes as well.
 They have to be primed also.
 The slick surface makes priming difficult.
-The form can be sanded, sandblasted or heated to make the priming process easier.
+The form can be sanded, sandblasted or heated to make the priming process easier. - heated to make the priming process easier.
 Stainless steel forms are extremely durable "forever" molds.
-But they tend to be several times more expensive than ceramic molds.

-Steel forms should also be sanded and re-primed if there are pits or cracks in the coating.
-Steel cools more quickly than the glass.
+But they tend to be several times more expensive than ceramic molds. - Steel forms should also be sanded and re-primed if there are pits or cracks in the coating. - Steel cools more quickly than the glass.
 The metal contracts underneath the glass which gives the room needed to slide the draped piece off the form.